Navigating with Annealing Guidance Scale in Diffusion Space: Overview

 Substituting Eq.~\eqref{eq:define_delta} into Eq.~\eqref{eq:sds_approx} reveals that \( \delta_t \) can serve as a time-normalized proxy for the SDS gradients.
 Consequently, smaller values of \( \|\delta_t\| \) indicate proximity to stationary points of the SDS loss.
 Intuitively, if \( z_t \) is within the model's distribution, stronger alignment between the conditional and unconditional predictions corresponds to better adherence to the prompt.

+This observation is consistent with the original inspiration behind CFG~\cite{ho2022classifier}, which frames \( \delta_t \) as a direction proportional to the gradients of an implicit classifier \( p^i(c \mid z_t) \) predicting the condition from the noisy latent.
+Intuitively, smaller values of \( \|\delta_t\| \) correspond to weaker classifier gradients, suggesting that the sample is already likely to satisfy the desired condition.

-In the following section, we build upon this insight to design our scheduler.
-While constraining the guidance scale \( w \) to the interval \( [0,1] \) is theoretically well-motivated, we argue that this restriction can hinder the guidance mechanism’s ability to explore diverse modes of the conditional distribution \( p(z \mid c) \), ultimately limiting prompt adherence.
+In Sec.~\ref{sec:anneal} we build upon this insight to design our scheduler.
+While constraining the guidance scale \( w \) to the interval \( [0,1] \) is theoretically well-motivated within CFG++, we argue that this restriction can hinder the guidance mechanism’s ability to explore diverse modes of the conditional distribution \( p(z \mid c) \), ultimately limiting prompt adherence.
 To overcome this limitation, we lift the constraint on \( w \) and instead train our scheduler to robustly balance between mode exploration and fidelity to the data manifold.